 Wherever possible, we aim to keep strong teams together, seamlessly moving from one completed project to the other, without relying heavily on the temporary staff which usually make up a vast portion of the industry’s labour force.

-Direct labour is something we have implemented to great success at SES, where we currently maintain around 260 mechanical and electrical operatives on SES’ permanent payroll and this consistency sets us apart.
+Direct labour is something we have implemented to great success at SES, where we currently maintain a significant number of mechanical and electrical operatives on SES’ permanent payroll and this consistency sets us apart.

 Committing to a permanent workforce also makes it easier to uphold training programmes that support SES’ employees long-term professional development and justify investing in more apprenticeships.
 For those starting their career, learning from a consistent group of peers is invaluable and is often cited as a key benefit by trainees.